 How to Get to Plum Village from Bangkok's Suvarnabhumi AirportYou are encouraged to arrive at the Center Friday afternoon between 2-4 pm

-- Victory Monument Station - Plum Village by VAN
+- Mo Chit North Eastern Bus Terminal - Plum Village by VAN

-upon arriving at Victory Monument, take Exit 4 and go down to the basement and walk 100 meters towards the Suzuki Showroom.
-Across is a pool of vans.
-Line up at ticket counter No.18, "Jamnong tour" for the trip all the way to Plum Village, Pak Chong.
-(Baht 500), 3.5 to 4 hours.
+the trip all the way to Plum Village, Pak Chong costs Baht 500 and takes 3.5 to 4 hours.
 Take the 11am or 12 noon van to ensure you arrive at the center before 4pm.